KaikaiLinHanze/SideProject/README.md

 Baby Name Graphic: Baby name contains top 1000 popular names from https://www.ssa.gov/OACT/babynames/.
                    The rank of the lookup name will be displayed on the canvas.

 Boggle Game: It is a popular game in USA.
-I used the backtracking technique to search for words greater than 4 characters.
+I used backtracking technique to search for words greater than 4 characters.

 Breakout Game: It is a traditional game.
 I used campy class to create the window and the odjects that use in the game.